-The Panel noted that recent research into community perceptions found that the general community were more conservative than the Panel's determinations relating to sexual imagery and nudity in advertising, and that the level of concern over nudity and sexualised content in advertising has been increasing over the last 10 years (https://adstandards.com.au/sites/default/files/2007-2017 community perceptions web.pdf).
+The Panel noted that recent research into community perceptions found that the general community were more conservative than the Panel's determinations relating to sexual imagery and nudity in advertising, and that the level of concern over nudity and sexualised content in advertising has been increasing over the last 10 years (https://adstandards.com.au/sites/default/files/2007-2017_community_perceptions_web.pdf).

-The Panel considered that the pose of the woman was not overtly sexualised and that although she was depicted with one leg slightly raised, this gave the appearance of her stepping into the doorway rather than being a sexual act.
+The Panel considered that the pose of the woman was not overtly sexualised, and that although she was depicted with her leg slightly raised, this appeared to be an artistic pose rather than a sexualised pose.